French CEFR Levels Explained: A1, A2, B1, B2 and C1

 - Ask for directions using simple question forms

 Move from A1 to A2: Practise short dialogues daily, listen to slow French audio, and build vocabulary by theme such as home, school, hobbies and weather.
+Add the passé composé as soon as you are comfortable with the present tense — it is the single most impactful grammar unlock at this stage.

 Who it is for: Learners who can handle short exchanges and understand common topics related to daily life.
+This is the level most GCSE French students reach by the end of their course.

 What you should know: